UNITED STATES

 Barings Credit Agreement

-The Barings Credit Agreement (Note 7) contains an embedded Royalty Fee Obligation that meets the criteria to be bifurcated and accounted for separately from the Barings Credit Facility (the "Royalty Fee Derivative Liability").
+The Barings Credit Agreement (Note 7) contains the embedded Barings Royalty Fee Obligation that meets the criteria to be bifurcated and accounted for separately from the Barings Credit Facility (the “Royalty Fee Derivative Liability”).
 The Royalty Fee Derivative Liability was recorded at fair value upon the entering into the Barings Credit Facility and is subsequently remeasured to fair value at each reporting period.
-The Barings Credit Facility was initially valued and is remeasured using a “with-and-without” method.
-The “with-and-without” methodology involves valuing the whole instrument on an as-is basis with the embedded Royalty Fee Obligation and then valuing the Barings Credit Facility without the embedded Royalty Fee Obligation.
+The Royalty Fee Derivative Liability was initially valued and is remeasured using a “with-and-without” method.
+The “with-and-without” methodology involves valuing the whole instrument on an as-is basis with the embedded Barings Royalty Fee Obligation and then valuing the instrument without the embedded Barings Royalty Fee Obligation.
 Royalty payments are estimated using a Monte Carlo simulation.
 Refer to Note 9 for details regarding the determination of fair value.

 Convertible Notes

-The Convertible Notes (Note 7) contain the Conversion Option Derivative Liability, an embedded conversion option that meets the criteria to be bifurcated and accounted for separately from the Convertible Notes.
-The Conversion Option Derivative Liability was recorded at fair value upon the issuance of the Convertible Notes and is subsequently remeasured to fair value at each reporting period.
-The Convertible Notes were initially valued and are remeasured using a “with-and-without” method.
-The “with-and-without” methodology involves valuing the whole instrument on an as-is basis with the embedded conversion option and then valuing the Convertible Notes without the embedded conversion option.
+The Convertible Notes (Note 7), which were extinguished in March 2024, contained the Conversion Option Derivative Liability, an embedded conversion option that meets the criteria to be bifurcated and accounted for separately from the Convertible Notes.
+The Conversion Option Derivative Liability was recorded at fair value upon the issuance of the Convertible Notes and was subsequently remeasured to fair value at each reporting period.
+The Conversion Option Derivative Liability was initially valued and was subsequently remeasured using a “with-and-without” method.
+The “with-and-without” methodology involves valuing the whole instrument on an as-is basis with the embedded conversion option and then valuing the instrument without the embedded conversion option.
 The difference between the entire instrument with the embedded conversion option compared to the instrument without the embedded conversion option is the fair value of the derivative, recorded as the Conversion Option Derivative Liability.
 Refer to Note 9 for details regarding the determination of fair value.

 9. Risks and Fair Value